Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Additional Results

-Figure \ref{fig:wass_distance_qwen32} is a more compressive version of Figure \ref{temperature_sampling_wass_distance}, illustrating Wasserstein distance with different temperature and sampling across all the outputs of nine behavioral OM experiments.

-\subsection{Llama-70B Word Output Distribution}
+\subsection{LLaMA-70B Word Output Distribution}

-We employ the Chain-of-Thought reasoning of Llama-70B; accordingly, Figures \ref{fig:ec2:llama70b_distribution} to \ref{fig:ec11:llama70b_distribution} depict the distributions of human and LLM decision frequencies across six temperature settings in nine BOM experiments.
+We employ the CoT prompting of LLaMA-70B; accordingly, Figures \ref{fig:ec2:LLaMA70b_distribution} and \ref{fig:ec3:LLaMA70b_distribution} depict the distributions of human and LLM decision frequencies across six temperature settings in nine BOM experiments.
 These results primarily highlight the distributional differences between human- and LLM-generated data.
 While the outputs of LLMs tend to concentrate around a limited set of values, human responses exhibit a more dispersed pattern.
 Furthermore, we observe that the output distribution varies with temperature, which motivates our quantitative analysis using the Wasserstein distance and subsequent calibration through temperature tuning.
-For some experiments (e.g., \ref{fig:ec5:llama70b_distribution}), we only report distributions under three temperature settings (0.5, 1.0, and 1.5) due to inappropriate outputs in the remaining settings within the three available attempts.
+For some experiments (e.g., \cite{doi:10.1287/mnsc.2015.2264} in \ref{fig:ec2:LLaMA70b_distribution}), we only report distributions under three temperature settings (0.5, 1.0, and 1.5) due to inappropriate outputs in the remaining settings within the three available attempts.